Questions? Call or text anytime πŸ“ž 818-446-9627

 This is the most important and often scariest step.
 After you've made a connection online, be the one to suggest a real-world meetup.

 • Keep it simple and low-pressure.
 "It's been great chatting with you!
 Would you be up for a stroller walk at the park sometime next week?"
-Our guide to making mom friends has more practical tips for this.
+Our has more practical tips for this.

 You Deserve a Real, Messy, and Supportive Community